Dapper Contrib Update Discover How to Update Data From a Table

 Example - Update Many

-If you need to update multiple records in the database then you can use the Update
+If you need to update multiple records in the database then you can use the Update method and pass a list of objects that needs to be updated.

-The following example shows how to update multiple objects by passing the list as an argument to the Update
+The following example shows how to update multiple objects by passing the list as an argument to the Update method.

 // @nuget: Dapper.Contrib using Dapper.Contrib.Extensions; using (var connection = My.ConnectionFactory()) { connection.Open(); var list = new List<Invoice>() { new Invoice {InvoiceID = 1, Code = "Update_Many_1"}, new Invoice {InvoiceID = 2, Code = "Update_Many_2"}, new Invoice {InvoiceID = 3, Code = "Update_Many_3"} }; var isSuccess = connection.Update(list); }